 TeAwa the Fearless River

 Different from your typical “lazy” river, the TeAwa action river moves swimmers quickly along at high speeds through the heart of the volcano and under Krakatau Aqua Coaster, with strong wave effects.
+The minimum height to experience this thrilling river is 42″ and those under 48″ require a supervising companion.
 Unlike Kopiko Wai Winding River, there are no tubes in TeAwa, and all guests must wear life vests.

 - My Universal Photos & ride photos at Universal Orlando – complete guide